Beaglebone: A quick Guide to GPIO Subsystem

 Pin Groups

-Certain pins can belong to a perticular group, for example the mmc pins can be grouped in a group to know the groups one can do.
+Certain pins can belong to a perticular group, for example the mmc pins can be grouped in a group to

 cat pingroups | more